 The paper tells you what you have to do to avoid "money death" - the risk that you run out of money during your retirement.

 I'm sure you have also spent a great deal of time thinking about what would happen if Greece finally called it a day and leaves the Eurozone.
-I am sure you have also come up [...]
+I am sure you have also come up with banking collapse, pension collapse, hyperinflation and even more hardship for the Greek population but [...]

 Here is something you will find useful.
-Last week one of my favourite bloggers Barry Ritholtz wrote a blog post called 5 most useful website and tools I knew most of the things he mentioned [...]
+Last week one of my favourite bloggers Barry Ritholtz wrote a blog post called 5 most useful website and tools I knew most of the things he mentioned but in the comments the readers of this blog came up with a lot of [...]

 I'm sure you'll agree that the Internet is a wonderful thing, specifically as an investor.